oblinger/HookAnchorApp/logs/IDEA/Ideas Brain/Brain/2021.06 EOCA/EOCA.md

 So ironically enough the AI researcher who believe is dooms day is still arguing to do the AI research, since the worst outcomes are like to result from learning the key parts of the bootstrapping algorithms long after Moore’s law has put enough nuclear material into the average smart phone to do us in.

 Sound a little self serving huh?
 But the logic seems unassailable…

+### t201--00-00 - bootstrapping intelligence
+Erik, nicely thought out piece, and I agree that Sci Fi has all the right ingredients by usually it is small differences that make all the difference.
+Asimov wrote a futurist piece that I read, and is predictions were kind of right, but mostly irrelevant.
+But I feel your analysis of deep fakes is a bit off the mark.
+Here is an analogy: We have shown that indexed mutual funds can perform as good as active investors, but no one believes this would continue if we replaced ALL active investors with indices, there would be no "original content" to copy!
+Measuring how well ML can ape humans is not relevant to how close they are to replicating the thoughts required to produce a NOVEL style.
+This is the more important measure.
+Still all that said, I believe that we have already constructed much of the machinery needed to build the first self-bootstrapping intelligence.
+THAT intelligence will grow like a baby does, and construct its own theory of mind.
+My take is that we are like physicists doing science before the construction of the first atomic bomb.
+We might theorize what effects such a chain reaction would have, but until we light one up, we are not going to really see that reaction for ourselves.
+In a similar way, the behavior of our non-chain-reacting intelligences will always look quite different from our chain-reacting intelligence.
+UNTIL we build the other one.
+Then just as alpha-go in one step moved computer go from the back waters to beating all humans, this chain-reacting algorithm will bootstrap human knowledge (kind of) in one step.